brgrhrng/BINF6250F25/projects/project09/README.md

          = log10(F) + log10(B)

 For implmentation of forwardbackward.
-You just run forward, run backward, and then put them together with the function FB.
+You just run 'forward', run 'backward', and then put them together with the function FB.

 Starting with our implementation from or HMM/Viterbi, including our Class structure: class HiddenState: